CraigeryTheKid/magenta/src/pages/posts/post-06.md

 ## SERVER SIDE - Remote Desktop

-Since the servers will use Debian, we need to install packages.<br>
+Since the servers will use Debian, we need to install some packages.<br>
 GNOME desktops may have some/most already, but they aren't as optimized for server life.<br>
 Install the XFCE desktop environment:
 ```sh